timoklein/GenieRedux/README.md

 ### Control Evaluation

 This evaluation is meant for qualitative results only.
-An action of choice, designated by an index (0 to 7 in the case of Coinrun), is given and it is executed by the model for the full sequence, given an input image.
+An action of choice, designated by an index (0 to 4 in the case of RetroAct), is given and it is executed by the model for the full sequence, given an input image.

 To enable this evaluaiton, set `eval.action_to_take=<ACTION_ID>`, where `<ACTION_ID>` is the aciton index.
+You can check the indexing in the data generation json file, defined by `valid_action_combos` parameter.

 ### Evaluation Modes